versionHQ/multi-agent-system/README.md

 - Issues related to dependencies:`rm -rf .venv uv.lock`, `uv cache clean`  and run `uv run pip install -r requirements.txt -v`.
 - Issues related to the AI agents or RAG system: Check the `output.log` file for detailed error messages and stack traces.
 - Issues related to `Python quit unexpectedly`: Check [this stackoverflow article](https://stackoverflow.com/questions/59888499/macos-catalina-python-quit-unexpectedly-error).
+- `reportMissingImports` error from pyright after installing the package: This might occur when installing new libraries while VSCode is running.
+Open the command pallete (ctrl + shift + p) and run the Python: Restart language server task.

 <hr />